gyulanemeth/bluefox.email/aws-concepts/aws-ses.md

 - **Automated Notifications**: System alerts, monitoring notifications, and automated reports.
 - **Bulk Sending**: Large-scale email campaigns to customer lists.

-## Why Use AWS SES?
+## Why Use Amazon SES?

-Organizations choose AWS SES for its unique combination of **scalability, cost-efficiency, reliability, and technical capabilities**.
+Organizations choose Amazon SES for its unique combination of **scalability, cost-efficiency, reliability, and technical capabilities**.
 The service effortlessly handles email volumes from hundreds to millions without additional infrastructure provisioning, while its **pay-as-you-go model** eliminates upfront costs and minimum commitments.
 Built on Amazon's globally distributed infrastructure, SES ensures consistent delivery performance through redundant systems that minimize service disruptions.
 The built-in authentication support for SPF, DKIM, and DMARC protocols **improves deliverability rates** and protects sender reputation from [spoofing attacks](/email-sending-concepts/email-spoofing.md).
 Additionally, comprehensive API capabilities enable developers to **seamlessly integrate email functionality** into applications, automate workflows, and customize the sending experience to meet specific business requirements, making SES an ideal solution for companies seeking a powerful yet flexible email delivery platform.

-## Frequently Asked Questions About AWS SES
+## Frequently Asked Questions About Amazon SES

-### What is the difference between AWS SES and other email service providers?
+### What is the difference between Amazon SES and other email service providers?
 AWS SES is a **"building block" email infrastructure** with pay-as-you-go pricing, while most other ESPs offer all-in-one marketing platforms with built-in campaign tools.
 SES integrates well with other AWS services and is **cost-effective for high volume**, but requires more technical expertise to implement.

-### Does AWS SES have sending limits?
+### Does Amazon SES have sending limits?
 Yes, new accounts start in a **"sandbox" environment** with restricted sending capabilities.
 After proving good sending practices, you can request production access to increase your sending quota (emails per day) and sending rate (emails per second).
 AWS evaluates your **bounce and complaint rates** before granting higher limits.

-### How does AWS SES handle bounces and complaints?
+### How does Amazon SES handle bounces and complaints?
-AWS SES **automatically tracks** bounces and complaints, which can be sent to SNS, S3, or trigger Lambda functions.
+SES **automatically tracks** bounces and complaints, which can be sent to SNS, S3, or trigger Lambda functions.
 You must maintain bounce rates **below 5%** and complaint rates **below 0.1%** to avoid sending restrictions.
 SES also maintains a **suppression list** to prevent sending to problematic addresses.
 Please refer to offical guidelines from [gmail](https://support.google.com/a/answer/81126?hl=en#zippy=) for more information.

 ## Related Content